-You got into a fender bender, or backed up into a pole.
+You got into a fender bender or backed up into a pole.
 There’s mold in your basement, or the bathroom overflowed.
-No matter what your policy limits are – even if you’ve got plenty of coverage – you may be tempted to make a claim, but you might want to keep it to yourself.
-Here are some things to consider.
+No matter what your policy limits are – even if you’ve got plenty of coverage – you’re unsure if you should make a claim, or just repair the damage yourself.
+Consider the following before making your decision:

 - Know claims facts.
-On average, car owners file a claim every 17.9 years.
-Auto insurance underwriters will consider anyone with more than one incident in a three-year period as having “multiple claims,” which could affect your premium.
+On average, car owners file a claim every 17.9 years.1 Auto insurance underwriters will consider anyone with more than one incident in a three-year period as having “multiple claims,” which could affect your premium, or could send you looking for a new carrier.
 A typical homeowner will make a single personal insurance claim every 10 years, and underwriters are not as likely to take a risk on a policyholder with more.
 To track and assess your risk quickly, carriers maintain risk databases with every personal insurance claim you’ve ever filed on hand to evaluate your insurability.

 - It’s more than just you.
-If your damage exceeds $2,000, you are clearly at fault or the mishap includes multiple vehicles, homes, etc., you’ll want to make a formal claim.
+If your damage exceeds a couple of thousand dollars, you are clearly at fault or the mishap includes multiple vehicles, homes, etc., you’ll want to make a formal claim.
 In addition to the financial expense of the repairs, overseeing all the details and estimates of multiple claims can be extremely time consuming.
 Your broker or carrier have claims experts who specialize in coordinating multiple claims.

 - Consider what you don’t know.
 Whether it’s just you or multiple drivers or homeowners involved in the mishap, the damage could be more serious than it appears at first.
 Similarly, injuries can sometimes surface only after an incident.
 Without your insurer involved, such liability could be financially crippling.
 If you are going to make a claim, your broker or carrier likely has deadlines for notification.
 Don’t delay.